grubaughlab/nextstrain_course/README.md

 # Nextstrain course

 This repository contains the essential files for creating a [nextstrain build](https://nextstrain.org/) for running and visualizing phylogeographic analyses of pathogen spread using genomic data.

-Keep the **Author** and **License** sections, and edit this README file to create a description of your project using the [GitHub Markdown](https://guides.github.com/features/mastering-markdown/), with topics and subtopics.
+Keep the **Author** and **License** sections, and edit the rest of this README file as you wish, creating a description of your project using the [GitHub Markdown](https://guides.github.com/features/mastering-markdown/), with topics and subtopics.

 ## Getting started